boyeln/crown/readme.md

 more monarchs (the versions of the package).
 The reigning monarch (the version tagged with latest), is known as the Queen.
 Each kingdom (package) must have exactly one queen (latest version) at any given point.
-Opposed to the usual aristocracy systems, the yongest (newest) monarch (version) should always rule (be tagged as latest).
+Opposed to the usual aristocracy systems, the youngest (newest) monarch (version) should always rule (be tagged as latest).

 ## What do I need this library for?